StephenDodd1/laissez-fit--client/README.md

 ## Introduction

 :relaxed:  - You can relax, this site is dedicated to lazy fitness.
-The idea is that we live in a lazy world and if we would do things differently, we might be healthier without all the work that we generally associate with getting healthier.
+The idea is that we live in a lazy world, but if we  do things a little differently, we might be healthier without all the work that we generally associate with getting healthier. :lotus_position:

 ## Usage